Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

             if (existingChildFoo != null)
             {
                 throw new Exception(string.Format("A ChildFoo with name '{0}' in resource group '{1}' under parent Foo '{2}' already exists.
-Please use Set/Update-AzureRmChildFoo to update an existing ChildFoo.", this.Name, this.ResourceGroupName, this.ParentName));
+Please use Set/Update-AzureRmChildFoo to update an existing ChildFoo.", this.Name, this.ResourceGroupName, this.FooName));
             }

             existingChildFoo = new ChildFoo()
             {
                 Name = this.Name,
-                ParentName = this.ParentName,
+                FooName = this.FooName,
                 ResourceGroupName = this.ResourceGroupName,
                 Property1 = this.Property1,
                 Property2 = this.Property2,
                 ...
             }

-            if (this.ShouldProcess(this.Name, string.Format("Creating a new ChildFoo in resource group '{0}' under parent Foo '{1}' with name '{2}'.", this.ResourceGroupName, this.ParentName, this.Name))
+            if (this.ShouldProcess(this.Name, string.Format("Creating a new ChildFoo in resource group '{0}' under parent Foo '{1}' with name '{2}'.", this.ResourceGroupName, this.FooName, this.Name))
             {
                 var result = new PSChildFoo(this.MySDKClient.ChildFoo.CreateOrUpdate(existingChildFoo));
                 WriteObject(result);